Opentrons/opentrons/api/docs/v2/new_pipette.rst

 Loading Flex 1- and 8-Channel Pipettes
 --------------------------------------

-This code sample loads a Flex 8-Channel Pipette in the left slot along with a Flex 1-Channel Pipette and two tip racks in the right slot.
+This code sample loads a Flex 1-Channel Pipette in the left mount and a Flex 8-Channel Pipette in the right mount.
 Both pipettes are 1000 µL.
+Each pipette uses its own 1000 µL tip rack.

 .. code-block:: Python
     :substitutions:

     from opentrons import protocol_api

-    requirements = {'robotType': 'Flex', 'apiLevel': '|apiLevel|'}
+    requirements = {'robotType': 'Flex', '|apiLevel|'}

     def run(protocol: protocol_api.ProtocolContext):
-        left = protocol.load_instrument(
-            instrument_name='flex_8channel_1000', mount='left')
         tiprack1 = protocol.load_labware(
             load_name='opentrons_flex_96_tiprack_1000ul', location='D1')
         tiprack2 = protocol.load_labware(
             load_name='opentrons_flex_96_tiprack_1000ul', location='C1')
+        left = protocol.load_instrument(
+            instrument_name='flex_1channel_1000',
+            mount='left',
+            tip_racks=[tiprack1])
         right = protocol.load_instrument(
-            instrument_name='flex_1channel_1000',
+            instrument_name='flex_8channel_1000',
             mount='right',
-            tip_racks=[tiprack1, tiprack2])
+            tip_racks=[tiprack2])

 Loading a Flex 96-Channel Pipette
 ---------------------------------

 This code sample loads the Flex 96-Channel Pipette.
 Because of its size, the Flex 96-Channel Pipette requires the left *and* right pipette mounts.
-You cannot use this pipette with a 1- or 8-Channel Pipette in the same protocol or when these other instruments are attached to the robot.
+You cannot use this pipette with 1- or 8-Channel Pipette in the same protocol or when these instruments are attached to the robot.
 To load the 96-Channel Pipette, specify its position as ``mount='left'`` as shown here:

 .. code-block:: python